A company’s annual report is an important and ongoing component of its corporate financial reporting.

 If your company’s performance has been poor, or there’s been an unfortunate work accident, be upfront and address it.

-A good writer, together with a good editor, can be a great support here.
+A good writer, together with a good editor, is a great support here.

-Work with them and rely on their expertise to communicate this type of information in the most appropriate way possible.
+Work with them and rely on their expertise to communicate this type of information in the most appropriate way.

 Don’t hire a graphic designer and think you’ve got the project covered.